Creat1ve-shubh/gitagent/WEBSITE_BUILD_INSTRUCTIONS.md

-# Next.js Website Build Instructions: Gitclaw V2 Launch
+# Next.js Website Build Instructions: Gitclaw V2 Launch (Team Submission)

-**Author:** Senior Staff Engineer
-**Review Date:** May 24, 2026
+**Author:** Senior Staff Engineer Candidate (Our Team Submission) **Review Date:** May 24, 2026
-**Objective:** Build a premium, stunning Next.js landing page to announce and showcase the Gitclaw architectural migration from TypeScript to Go, highlighting the massive improvements in speed, safety, and concurrency.
+**Objective:** Build a premium, stunning Next.js landing page to announce and showcase the Gitclaw architectural migration from TypeScript to Go.
+This website serves as our engineering portfolio submission to demonstrate our mastery of the repository, highlighting massive improvements in speed, safety, tooling, and concurrency.

 ## 1. Tech Stack & Design Philosophy

-As a senior engineer reviewing the plan for this launch site, my primary directive is: **This cannot look like a standard, boring developer tool documentation site.** We just executed a massive systems engineering feat.
-The website needs to feel like a high-end, premium product.
+As a senior engineering team applying for this role, our primary directive is: **This cannot look like a standard, boring developer tool documentation site.** We just executed a massive systems engineering feat.
+The website needs to feel like a high-end, premium product that proves our caliber.

 ### Core Stack
 - **Framework:** Next.js 14+ (App Router)